HMS-Core/hms-ads-demo-java/README.md

 ## Introduction
 The hms-ads-demo-java program demonstrates how to integrate the HMS Core Ads SDK into an Android app and display ads.

+## Configuration
+No additional configuration is required.

 ## Installation
 Install the program on Huawei Android mobile phones.

-## Configuration
-No additional configuration is required.

 ## Supported Environments
 HMS Core (APK) 4.0.0 or later has been installed on Huawei Android phones.

 ## Sample Code
-The hms-ads-demo-java program integrates the HMS Core Ads SDK and provides the pages for displaying banner, native, rewarded, interstitial, and splash ads, respectively.
+The hms-ads-demo-java program integrates the HMS Core Ads SDK and provides the pages for displaying banner, native, rewarded, interstitial, splash ads, and roll ads respectively.
 The following classes in the demo are used for loading and displaying ads and collecting user comments:

 1).
 BannerActivity.java